Skip to main content

 " Wha..."

-" First Mewar, then Ranima, Then me... us."
-She reminded smiling as he stared at her.
+" First Mewar, then Ranima, then me... us."
+She smiled as he stared at her.

 At dawn, he was ready to leave as she came out with the aarti thaal.